gymrecommender/gymrecommender/README.md

    - Each gym account can manage multiple gyms
    - A gym account can indicate that the gym under its management is not available for a set period of time or closed in general.
 This information will affect the formation of the rating
    - An administrator account has the power to accept or decline the requested attachment of the gym(s) to a certain account.
 Each gym is accepted or declined separately from all the others
-   - Parameters set via gym's account have a higher priority than the parameters retrieved from Google
+   - Parameters set via the gym's account have a higher priority than the parameters retrieved from Google
 3. Geolocation
    - Automatic retrieval of the user's geolocation upon an explicit request of the user
    - Manual selection of the location via selecting a marker on the map